Spinal Fusion Surgery for Spinal Muscular Atrophy

 When do people with SMA need spinal fusion?

 Scoliosis is common in children with type 1 or 2 SMA.
 Progressively weak back muscles cannot keep the spine straight.
 This can start as early as 8 to 9 months old but usually starts between 6 to 8 years old.
 Scoliosis usually worsens over time.
-Progression is slower in people with milder forms of SMA.
-Most people with type 3 SMA do not experience scoliosis.1-3
+Progression is slower in people with milder forms of SMA.1-3

 Scoliosis affects the appearance and can cause complications.
 This includes:1,4